dracidoupe/graveyard/README.md

 * Frontend (server-rendered on public website for usability) consuming that API and displaying results
 * Compatibility redirect, exchanging cookie authentication for URL authentication for the old DDCZ

+## Pages & Data Design

+Oh boy, this thing has a _lot_ of dubiously designed data underneath.
+However, from a high-level perspective, they would be normalised as follows.

+There is a Czech/English tension in the naming.
+Decision TBD.

+### Public pages

+* Common attributes for all "creation" pages: Author, External source (for _very_ legacy articles from bootstrapped version of the page), rating (AVG of all votes, expressed in starts, 0-5) and read and print counters
+* Creation pages: "Articles", containing annotation and text
+* Creation pages: System extensions (roughly dozen of them), containing arbitrary amount of additional attributes, rendered in a table-like structure

+---
+* Ad section and dating section (both surprisingly active)
+* Links to other sites (now defuct)
+* Few system pages (search in users, news, newsfeed, artices being in the approval process, top stats etc.)
+* Forum (as in public discussion place)
+* Head of Golden Dragon competition (best articles for a given time period)
+* Polls
+* Chat

+* Registration (subject to approval)
+* Wise Owl / Phorum (as in Phorum installation, separate from the page, with various hand-made wires to make it kinda works)

+### Private pages

+* "Table discussions" (~600 tables): categories, "flat" discussion list with post rating, book/ignore, notice board, access stats and polls
+* Discussion voting
+* User levels (based on activity)
+* Private Messages (with groups)
+* Ability to send new creations into approval queue (with cathegory-specific directions)
+* Settings
+    * Personal settings (user attributes change...ICQ status icon present!)
+    * Mentoring system for new users
+    * Mailing list for new creations
+    * Default filters configuration
+    * Login configuration / API key / skin settings
+    * News groups (used in private messages)

+### Administration pages

+* Approval and comments for approval queue
+* User registration approvals
+* Article edit
+* Head of Gold Dragon award management